A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families: Singular DUY Theorem

 \subsection{Singular Bott-Chern formula}

-In the following, we fix any admissible metric on $\O(-k)$.
+In the following, we fix any admissible metric on $\O_Y(-k)$.
 Assuming $\dim Y^s \leq n-3$, the argument in \cite{SibleyWentworth:15} gives the following singular Bott-Chern formula based on our definition of $\ch_2$.
-Recall that associated to a torsion-free sheaf $\Fcal$ is a cycle $\Ccal(\Fcal)$ consisting of the irreducible codimension $2$ pieces of the support of $\Fcal^{\ast\ast}/\Fcal$, with multiplicities. \begin{prop}[Singular Bott-Chern formula] Assume that $\F$ is a torsion-free sheaf which admits an admissible HYM connection $A_\infty$ over $Y$ where $\dim Y^s\leq n-3$.
-Given a filtration
+Recall that associated to a torsion-free sheaf $\Fcal$ is a cycle $\Ccal(\Fcal)$ consisting of the irreducible codimension $2$ pieces of the support of $\Fcal^{\ast\ast}/\Fcal$, with multiplicities. \begin{prop}[{\sc Singular Bott-Chern formula}] Assume that $\F$ is a torsion-free sheaf which admits an admissible HYM connection $A_\infty$ over $Y$ where $\dim Y^s\leq n-3$.
+Given an exact sequence

 then